automock/automock.dev/api-reference/api/testbedbuilder-api.md

   .compile();
 ```

-In this example, the `Database` dependency is declared to be mocked using its type.
-The `.using()` method allows you to
-provide default values or behavior for the methods of the mocked dependency.

 ---

-### `.mock<TDependency>(identifier: string | symbol): MockOverride<TDependency, TClass>`
+### `.mock<TDependency>(token: string | symbol): MockOverride<TDependency, TClass>`

-The `.mock(identifier)` method is used to declare a dependency to be mocked using a token string or symbol.
-It takes
+The `.mock(token)` method is used to declare a dependency to be mocked using a string-based or symbol-based token.
-the `identifier` parameter, which represents the token string/symbol representing the dependency to be mocked.
+It takes the `token` parameter, which represents the string or symbol token representing the dependency to be mocked.

 When using `.mock()` method with a token identifier, the type of the dependency is not known at compile time.
 To specify
-the type, use the generic argument like `.mock<SomeType>('CUSTOM_TOKEN')`.
-This provides better type safety and ensures that
+the type, use the `TDependency` generic argument like `.mock<SomeType>('CUSTOM_TOKEN')`.
+This provides better type
-the mocked value aligns with the expected type.
+safety and ensures that the mocked value aligns with the expected type.

 **Usage Example:**